yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/high-availability.md

 When you promote a standby instance to active, YugabyteDB Anywhere restores your selected backup, and automatically demotes the previous active instance to standby mode.

-## Setting up high-availability cluster
+## Prerequisites

-Before setting up the high-availability cluster, ensure that you have the following:
+Before configuring the high-availability cluster, ensure that you have the following:

-* YugabyteDB Anywhere v2.5.3.1 or later.
+* YugabyteDB Anywhere versioin 2.5.3.1 or later.
 * [Multiple YugabyteDB Anywhere instances](../../install-yugabyte-platform/) to be used in the high-availability cluster.
 * YugabyteDB Anywhere VMs can connect to each other over the port that YugabyteDB Anywhere is typically reachable (port 80 and 443, for example).
-* All YugabyteDB Anywhere instances are running the same version of YugabyteDB Anywhere software (it is good practice to upgrade all YugabyteDB Anywhere instances in the high-availability cluster at close to the same time).
+* All YugabyteDB Anywhere instances are running the same version of YugabyteDB Anywhere software.
+Note that it is generally recommended to upgrade all YugabyteDB Anywhere instances in the high-availability cluster at approximately the same time.

-### Configure the active instance
+## Configure the active instance

 You can configure the active instance as follows: